What's New Beginners Materials Texts Articles Columns Lognet Miscellaneous Contact

 Available Study Materials

 1. The basic textbook, Loglan 1, is now online.
+You may read it from this web site, download the HTML as a zip file (800K), or download an Adobe Acrobat (.pdf) file (4.4Meg).
 This is the revised 4th edition, just like the paper 1989 edition but with all known errors corrected.

 Sample Texts